tttor/ctrl-foundation/method/README.md

 * hybrid: dyna (`true model-free` + and `model-based`)

 ## base for iteration
-* `policy-based` (policy-search, policy iteration)
+* `policy-based` (aka policy iteration)
   * directly optimize parameters of a stochastic policy through local gradient information obtained by interacting with the environment using the current policy.
   * operate by increasing the log probability of actions proportional to the future rewards influenced by these actions.
     * On average, actions which perform better will acquire higher probability, and the policy’s expected performance improves.
   * learn a parameterized policy that can select actions without consulting a value function
   * a step in the policy gradient direction should increase the probability of better-than-average actions and decrease the probability of worse-than-average actions
   * pros and cons
     * (+) a policy may be easier to learn than action values or action advantages;
           eg when Q-fn is too complex
     * (+) parameterized policies allows
        * if with continuous policy parameterization, the action probabilities change smoothly as a function of the learned parameter, Largely because of this, stronger convergence guarantees are available for policy-gradient methods than for action-value methods.
     * (+) allows task-appropriate pre-structured policies, such as
       * movement primitives to be integrated straightforwardly,